sandygoat/CPSC455/README.md

 ### Standard:

 1. Filter results based on ratings
-2. Sort by distance from user
+2. Sort by distance from user [Amended]:
+ - Initially, we planned to show the distance from the user's current location to the selected place.
+We improve this goal by introducing Trip Planner feature where users are able to get the route to the chosen place.
-3. :heavy_check_mark: Pictures
+3. :heavy_check_mark: Add Pictures
 4. :heavy_check_mark: Trip Planner:
   - In the favorite tab, users can directly find the route to the destination via the trip planner tool.
 In this tool, routes by multiple transportation tools can be provided as well as a link directly to the goole map with desinated route loaded.
 5. :heavy_check_mark: Enable session cookies